-As of April 30, 2018, the existing holdings of our executive officers, directors, principal stockholders and their affiliates, including investment funds affiliated with Atlas Ventures, or Atlas, and entities affiliated with Fidelity Investment (FMR LLC), or Fidelity, represent beneficial ownership, in the aggregate, of approximately 39.0% of our common stock.
+As of October 31, 2018, the existing holdings of our executive officers, directors, principal stockholders and their affiliates, including investment funds affiliated with Atlas Ventures, or Atlas, entities affiliated with Fidelity Investment (FMR LLC), or Fidelity, and Great Point Partners, LLC, or Great Point, represent beneficial ownership, in the aggregate, of approximately 31.0% of our common stock.
 As a result, these stockholders, if they act together, are able to influence our management and affairs and control the outcome of matters submitted to our stockholders for approval, including the election of directors and any sale, merger, consolidation, or sale of all or substantially all of our assets.
 The concentration of voting power among these stockholders may have an adverse effect on the price of our common stock.
 In addition, this concentration of ownership might adversely affect the market price of our common stock by: